elloumieya2002/two-stage-efficientad-inspection/README.md

 ## Project Overview

-This system was built end-to-end from scratch for multi-instance unsupervised anomaly detection on a custom chewing-gum production dataset:
+This system was built for multi-instance unsupervised anomaly detection on a custom chewing-gum production dataset:

 1. **Video recording** of the production line → frame extraction → YOLOv8 training dataset
 2. **YOLOv8 fine-tuning** for multi-object detection (each gum piece as a separate instance)